News & Insights

 • Cached sites and data broker platforms

 They don’t follow state law.
 They don’t come with takedown instructions.
-And they rarely include updates about dismissals, plea deals, or later court rulings.
+They rarely include updates about dismissals, plea deals, or subsequent court rulings.
 Even if your case was expunged, the image remains frozen in time.

 This can be especially damaging for people who were arrested but never convicted, or for those whose charges were resolved through pretrial diversion, dismissal, or a favorable verdict.